 For those families that wish to protect their wealth, prenuptial agreements and trusts are the way forward, particularly where couples are entering into their second or third marriages and wish for their property to pass to their children from previous relationships.

 Prenuptials can also serve as a means of protecting the wider and extended family, where family businesses share ownership.

 The same protection applies when a property is being passed down a generation following divorce.

 The prenuptial agreement can record those assets that are wholly external to the marriage so that they are treated differently by the courts.

 If the parties do not enter into a prenuptial agreement, they can after the marriage, enter into a post-nuptial agreement.
 The same principles apply in that there has to be full and frank disclosure with both parties having had the benefit of appropriate legal advice.

 Harkeert joined Blackhams in January 2021 as a Paralegal, assisting in the Family and Dispute Resolution departments.
+She is now a Trainee Solicitor working in the Family department.
 Prior to joining the firm Harkeert graduated from Birmingham City University with a LLB Law with Business Law degree and has completed the Legal Practice Course.

 Harkeert looks to ensure all clients are assisted throughout the matters they instruct us to represent them in.
 She utilises her fluency in the Punjabi language to allow all our clients from multicultural backgrounds to understand the legal processes they require.